 Learn About Randomization

-Clinical trials are research studies "in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes," as defined by the NIH.
+As defined by the NIH, clinical trials are research studies in which "subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes."

 Reducing predictability with randomization

-Treatment groups must comprise similar participants so that the comparison of treatments is unbiased.
-It is imperative to avoid selection bias by ensuring that participants are not assigned to a group based on identifiable health characteristics.
-To this end, participants are assigned to groups randomly.
+Treatment arms must consist of similar participants so that the comparison of treatments is unbiased.
+It is important to avoid selection bias by ensuring that participants are not assigned to an arm based on identifiable health characteristics.
+[1] To this end, participants are assigned to arms randomly.
 All randomization procedures are intended to reduce selection bias, but they differ in how effectively they achieve this goal.
-Therefore, the method of randomization chosen must aim to reduce the predictability of assignment to each treatment group.
+Therefore, the method of randomization chosen must aim to reduce the predictability of assignment to each treatment arm.

 Maintaining balance over time

-According to a trial's design requirements, each treatment group ideally will have been assigned a certain number of participants by each time point.
-If treatments are assigned randomly, without restriction, it could happen by chance that one treatment group is assigned too frequently, while another group is assigned too infrequently.
-Even if the treatment groups end in balance, it may still happen that at some point during the trial the imbalance reaches unacceptable levels.
-The method of randomization chosen must ensure that, as the randomization proceeds, the expected number of participants are assigned to each treatment group and that balance is maintained over time.
+According to a trial's design, each treatment arm will have been assigned a certain number of participants by each time point.
+Ideally the arms will maintain balance throughout the randomization process.
+[2] However, if treatment arms are assigned randomly without restriction, the arms may become too imbalanced, potentially leading to issues such as chronological bias (see Unrestricted Randomization below).
+The method of randomization chosen must ensure that, as the randomization proceeds, the expected number of participants are assigned to each treatment arm and that balance is maintained over time.

-A maximally tolerated imbalance (MTI) procedure is an ideal way to randomly assign participants to treatment groups in a clinical trial.
-As the name suggests, an MTI is a quantity which specifies how unbalanced the group sizes can ever become during the randomization sequence.
-In other words, as each participant is randomized, the difference between any two treatment groups never exceeds the MTI.
+A maximum tolerated imbalance (MTI) procedure is an ideal way to randomly assign participants to treatment arms in a clinical trial.
+As the name suggests, MTI procedures guide the randomization by limiting the difference in the arms' counts at each point in time.
+Therefore, as each participant is recruited, the difference between any two treatment arms never exceeds this limit, the MTI value.

-MTI procedures have an important advantage compared to other methods.
-While randomization procedures in general maintain balance across treatment groups, MTI procedures do so with reduced predictability of group assignment.
-This is a crucial consideration, as the ability to predict treatment group must be minimized.
-MTI procedures are designed for that purpose.
+While some randomization procedures maintain balance across treatment arms, MTI procedures have an important advantage when compared to other methods.
+MTI procedures maintain arm balance with reduced predictability of arm assignment.
+This is a crucial consideration, as the ability to predict treatment arm must be minimized.

 Example of MTI randomization